 If you are interested in pursuing the MD/MPH, you must apply directly to the Donald and Barbara Zucker School of Medicine.
 If you are interested in the JD/MPH, you must apply directly to the Maurice A. Deane School of Law.

-Dr. Kyriacou is an Associate Professor and Interim Dean of School of Health Professions and Human Services.
+Dr. Kyriacou is an Associate Professor of the School of Health Sciences.
 She was the founding director of Hofstra’s Master of Public Health.
 She currently teaches courses in health care policy at both the graduate and undergraduate level, as well as graduate courses in population aging and research project design and implementation.
 Her current research focuses on identifying best practices for establishing a Nassau County Time Bank – a program that connects neighbors to trade-needed services and skills.

 Dr. Martine Hackett is an Associate Professor and Chair of the Department of Population Health in the master of public health and community health programs at Hofstra University whose research interests include maternal-child health, infant mortality and community based participatory research.
 Her previous work experience is as a deputy director at the New York City Department of Health and Mental Hygiene’s Bureau of Maternal, Infant and Reproductive Health and as a television producer.
 Dr. Hackett received her BFA in film and television from New York University, a master of public health from Hunter College and a doctorate in sociology from the City University of New York Graduate Center.